GLOBAL MARKETS-Global equities climb, dollar drops as U.S. jobs data ease inflation fright

 By Katanga Johnson

-The hotly anticipated U.S. nonfarm payrolls data showed 559,000 jobs created in May, a sharp increase in hiring from April but below the 650,000 expected from a Reuters poll of analysts.
+U.S. nonfarm payrolls data showed 559,000 jobs were created last month, a sharp increase in hiring from April but below the 650,000 expected from a Reuters poll of analysts.

-The pan-European STOXX 600 index .STOXX rose 0.38% after hitting a record high touched earlier this week, while MSCI's gauge of stocks .MIWD00000PUS, which tracks shares in 50 countries across the globe, gained 0.60%.
+The pan-European STOXX 600 index .STOXX rose 0.39% after hitting a record high this week.
+MSCI's all-country world index .MIWD00000PUS, which tracks shares in 50 countries across the globe, gained 0.71%.

-A stronger-than-expected reading would have heightened worries that the robust economic recovery could push the Fed to contemplate paring back its bond buying and raising interest rates.
+A stronger-than-expected jobs report would have heightened worries that the Fed might contemplate paring back its bond-buying program and raising interest rates.

 Market whispers had been for a stronger number, analysts said.

+So-called "meme stocks" continued their wild ride, with AMC Entertainment Holdings AMC.N shares little changed but on track to nearly double for the week.

+Analysts say investors were watching progress for proposed U.S. infrastructure spending.
+President Joe Biden was meeting with the main Republican negotiator on Friday in an effort to craft a deal that can satisfy their sharply divided camps.

-U.S. Secretary Marty Walsh in an interview with CNBC on Friday welcomed a "good, solid" jobs report and predicted more Americans would get back to work in the next couple of months as the pandemic wanes with increased vaccinations.
+U.S. Labor Secretary Marty Walsh in an interview with CNBC welcomed a "good, solid" jobs report and predicted more Americans would get back to work in coming months as the pandemic wanes with increased vaccinations.

-Latin American currencies firmed, with Mexico's peso, which gained 1.19% versus the U.S. dollar at 19.91, set for its biggest one-day gain in three weeks and Brazil's real near six-month highs.

-The greenback had rallied on Thursday, notching up its biggest daily gain in a month, after weekly U.S. jobless claims fell below 400,000 for the first time since the pandemic started more than a year ago and private payrolls increased by significantly more than expected.
+Benchmark 10-year notes US10YT=RR last rose 20/32 in price to yield 1.5602%, from 1.627%, while euro zone bond yields edged lower with investors looking for clues about the Fed's bond-buying tapering discussions.

+Oil rose, with Brent topping $72 a barrel for the first time since 2019, as OPEC+ supply discipline and recovering demand countered concerns about a patchy COVID-19 vaccination rollouts around the globe.

-Meanwhile, new orders for U.S.-made goods fell more than expected in April as a global semiconductor shortage weighed on the production of motor vehicles and electrical equipment, appliances and components.
+New orders for U.S.-made goods fell more than expected in April as a global semiconductor shortage weighed on production of motor vehicles and electrical equipment, appliances and components.

-The Commerce Department said on Friday that factory orders dropped 0.6% in April after increasing 1.4% in March.
-Economists polled by Reuters had forecast factory orders slipping 0.2%.
-Orders surged 14.2% on a year-on-year basis.

-Manufacturing, which accounts for 11.9% of the U.S. economy, is being supported by a shift in demand toward goods from services during the pandemic.
-But the strong demand is straining supply chains.

 TAPER TALK

-While Fed officials have consistently said they expect current inflationary pressures to be transitory and for ultra-easy monetary policy to stay in place for some time, they are also increasingly touting the need to at least start talking about a tapering of stimulus.

-Investors have been carefully parsing the economic data to gauge whether inflation could prove sticky enough to force the Fed's hand on tapering.
+Investors have been parsing economic data to gauge whether inflation could prove sticky enough to force the Fed's hand on tapering.

 "Will prolonged, low-wage inflation allow for a longer period of low, overall price inflation to reign?
 Or will a Fed that is slow to raise rates - because they are concerned about a weak labor market - create a higher-than-expected overall inflation regime?
 It's hard to know in advance, but we are all watching the experiment in real time and the consequences for all of us are high," added Independent Advisor Alliance's Zaccarelli.